 The board hired its first paid employee, an Executive Director in July 2017 which allowed Dr. Baker to focus on additional support programs and curriculum development.
 A year later, having outgrown the original facility, a larger building was purchased by the same benefactor.
 Six months later and after hundreds of volunteer hours, donated materials and services from our community we are in our new home at 2105 Clubhouse Drive in Greeley.

-Dr. Baker is once again serving as Executive Director following the resignation of our previous director.
+Dr. Baker is our Clinical Psychologist /Program Director.
 Dozens of dedicated and trained volunteers assist in the programs and activities to make our services cost free to those we serve.
 Since 2016, more than 1,300 individuals grieving the loss of a loved one have participated in one or more of our programs.

 The Community Grief Center continues to be governed by a Board of Directors that provides visionary leadership and works to ensure ongoing funding.